Massachusetts Child Support Calculator

 Calculate Your Exact Figure

 Massachusetts child support is set by an official worksheet that the Probate and Family Court uses in every case.
-Rather than give you an estimate that could differ from the court's, we point you straight to the state's own calculator, so the number you see is the number the court uses.
+Once you have your estimate above, verify it with the state's own calculator, so the number you file is the number the court uses.

 What You'll Need